 After your driver-guide has collected you from your hotel, you’ll head to the capital, Port Louis, for a walking tour.
 Many visitors eschew the capital completely — aside from the slick water-front shopping area — but you’ll head to the old merchant area.
 Here, elegant, wooden colonial buildings sit aside modern office blocks and stone warehouses (built from volcanic rock that keeps the produce cool).

-Try maize pudding, a sweet cornmeal recipe brought over by African slaves or chilli cakes served in a soft French baguette.
+Try maize pudding, a sweet cornmeal recipe brought over by African slaves or chili cakes served in a soft French baguette.
 One of the most popular snacks is dholl puri, a chick-pea stuffed flatbread that’s prepared using traditional Indian techniques.

 Heading inland, you’ll drive through the residential town of Curepipe before reaching a row of small houses that back onto tall sugarcane fields.
 In the middle house lives Marie who will welcome you into her home for a traditional Creole lunch.
 After a glass of freshly-squeezed pineapple juice, she will show you her feu du bois, a traditional wood-fired oven that’ stoked by blowing into a metal straw.

 Once the food is prepared, you’ll sit down with Marie, her sister, sister-in-law and young granddaughter (who have all been pitching in with the cooking) to try a variety of dishes.
 This might include red lentil soup, pumpkin puree or goat curry.
-Marie’s recipes hark back to her Creole roots, particularly her home-made curry paste which is sweeter and more fragrant than Indian versions.
+Marie’s recipes hark back to her Creole roots, particularly her homemade curry paste which is sweeter and more fragrant than Indian versions.

-After lunch you’ll continue onwards to Domaine Les Aubineaux, a 19th-century French colonial house.
+After lunch you’ll continue onward to Domaine Les Aubineaux, a 19th-century French colonial house.
 From here, one of the island’s first tea plantations was run, planted with an Assam-hybrid brought over from Sri Lanka (the plantation is now a mix of forest and private homes).
 You’ll take a short guided tour of the house, part of which has been converted into a tea museum.
 There’s also a rare collection of black-and-white photos that document French-colonial buildings across the island, many of which have now sadly been destroyed.

 After exploring the house and gardens, you can finish your tour by tasting a variety of teas, from traditional black tea to caramel, cardamom and coconut blends.
 You’ll then be driven back to your hotel.